NoumenaDigital/npl-demo/README.md

 ## Walkthrough

-The [WALKTHROUGH.md](./WALKTHROUGH.md) helps you understand what is going on in the demo app without leaving your shell or command line.
+The [WALKTHROUGH.md](./WALKTHROUGH.md) helps you understand what is going on in the demo app without leaving your shell.

 ## Run locally